JoeJiang3936/Databricks/README2.rst

-Gene Sequencing with Apache Spark
+Gene Sequencing Data Processing with Apache Spark
 ########################################

 The following repo contains information assembled for our course project